 Winningtemp’s Head of HR, Sara, recommends organisations start by understanding and setting learning expectations with employees.
 It’s also important to give employees control and ownership over learning, through self-leadership tools.
 This connects to the central idea of autonomy, which is one of nine major factors that influence engagement.

 There’s a deep connection between leadership and engagement.
 Data shows how the components of value for organisations have changed – from tangible assets like factories and equipment to intangible assets like intellectual property and people.
+Our latest report "Fighting Turnover" also highlights that lack of trust between the employee and manager is one of the main reasons to why employees decide to wave goodbye.
+Actually, 75% are more likely to leave a manager who aren’t open and honest.

 This shift means the capabilities of a great leader have shifted too.
 Now great leaders aren’t only sound business thinkers and strategic decision-makers but also excellent people leaders that inspire and engage.